cdenq/fda-food-violation-score-predictor/README.md

 <a name="process-setup"></a>
 ## Data Collection and Cleaning

 Data is provided by the client.
-The files were checked for any formatting or value errors, but in general, they were already clean.
-The only major task was type-parsing, as the data types for certain fields were presented as strings but had to be parsed as lists and date-times.
+The files were checked for any formatting or value errors.
+One major task was type-parsing, as the data types for certain fields were presented as strings but had to be parsed as lists and date-times.

 Feature engineering was heavily used in this process to augment the dataset.
 Here are the list of features that were extracted from the raw data:
 - inspection duration in days